Creates a new ParameterizedPointPainter.

 Changing the values of parameters is more efficient than changing expressions.

-Returns an array of map scales that determine when this painter should switch from one level-of-detail to the next.
+Returns an array of map scales that define when to switch between levels of detail.

 // Scale: 1 : 100 000 1 : 10 000 1 : 1000